Project-YXKJ/SilverStarSCS.Docs/docs/index.rst

 It is not written for a certain model product, but to explain the function, so here you can't find how to enter the setting interface or connection diagram of output and input ports.

+The Content is organized into three *parts*:

+COMMON
+  Explain the function, applicable to all products.

+PRODUCT
+  Essentials of each product.

+CONTACT
+  Dev

 It is :ref:`maintained <devguide>` by SilverStar's devs.
 We welcome your corrections!

 Full Table of Contents
 ======================